YitaoXU/YitaoXU.github.io/_pages/about.md

 Hi!
 I am Yitao Xu (徐义涛), a PhD candidate in the Department of Statistics at The Chinese University of Hong Kong (CUHK), supervised by [Prof. Xiaodan FAN](https://www.sta.cuhk.edu.hk/peoples/xfan/).
 My PhD research is supported by the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://cerg1.ugc.edu.hk/hkpfs/index.html).
 Before that, I obtained my Master of Science degree in Statistics from the University of Oxford, where I worked under the supervision of [Prof. Mihai Cucuringu](https://www.inet.ox.ac.uk/people/mihai-cucuringu).
 Earlier, I earned my Bachelor of Science degree in Mathematics from the Hong Kong University of Science and Technology (HKUST).

-My current research focuses on applying statistical and deep learning methods to address problems in biology and astrophysics, especially in Immunology and RNA–binding proteins (RBPs).
+My current research focuses on developing statistical and deep learning methods to address problems in biology and astrophysics, especially in Immunology and RNA–binding proteins.

 I enjoy dicussing with people across disciplines, whether for collaboration or any other discussion, so please feel free to reach out.